Speech Pathology & Audiology (SPA)

 Prerequisite: SPA 672.

-Neuroanatomy of normal speech and hearing mechanisms and current research implications for speech and hearing therapy.
+Neuroanatomy of normal speech and hearing mechanisms and current research implications for speech therapy.
+This course will focus on the Knowledge and Skills in speech-language pathology standards for graduate student education in the degree program.

 SPA 700.
 Research for Master's Thesis.
 (1-12; maximum 12)